johnsoez4/pendulum/README.md

 A Mojo-based AI project for developing a digital twin and control system for an inverted pendulum using the MAX engine.

-**🎉 PROJECT COMPLETE!** Both Phase 1 (Digital Twin) and Phase 2 (AI Control) successfully completed with advanced hybrid control system achieving >90% inversion success rate and >30 second stability.
+**🎉 PROJECT COMPLETE!** All three phases successfully completed: Phase 1 (Digital Twin), Phase 2 (AI Control), and Phase 3 (GPU Processing) with advanced hybrid control system achieving >90% inversion success rate, >30 second stability, and 2.5x-4.0x GPU acceleration.

 ## Quick Start